-License-Free means (free without any license)
+License-Free means: (free without any license)

 Most RF radio spectrum requires users to get a license to use the radio frequency within the spectrum.
 In the USA, the Federal Communications Commission (FCC) controls the use of all RF spectrum in the USA.

 But the FCC has allocated a lot of RF spectrum for us in America without having to apply for an FCC license.
 This web page describes the most popular license free spectrum available for use in America, and Raveon has a myriad of radio modems available for use on this license free spectrum.
+The Industrial, Scientific, and Medical (ISM) frequency band is the name for most license free bands in America.

 ISM Band Smart Modems for Robust Wireless Data Transmission